 1 We ought not even with the best chosen homoeopathic medicine, for instance one pellet of the same potency that was beneficial at first, to let the patient have a second or third dose, taken dry.

-[Don’t repeat dry doses if the first dose was successful!
-(I did this on a few occasions and completely cancelled the remedy out; and by that I mean, I antidoted a remedy that was actually working.)]
+[Don’t repeat dry (pellet) doses if the first dose was successful!
+(I did this on a few occasions and completely cancelled the remedy out; and by that I mean, I antidoted a remedy that was actually working by repeating the remedy too soon.)]

 In the same way, if the medicine was dissolved in water and the first dose proved beneficial, a second or third and even smaller dose from the bottle standing undisturbed, even in intervals of a few days, would prove no longer beneficial, even though the original preparation had been potentized with ten succussions or as I suggested later with but two succussions in order to obviate this disadvantage and this according to above reasons.

-[Even if the remedy is in a water bottle or cup, don’t give a second or third dose in an unstirred, unsuccussed, or unshaken manner.
+[Even if the remedy is in a water bottle or cup, don’t give a second or third dose of it in an unstirred, unsuccussed, or unshaken manner!
 You will cause just the same reaction as if you had repeated dry pellets over and over again as stated above.]

 But through modification of every dose in its dynamization degree, as I herewith teach, there exists no offence, even if the doses be repeated more frequently, even if the medicine be ever so highly potentized with ever so many succussions.
 It almost seems as if the best selected homoeopathic remedy could best extract the morbid disorder from the vital force and in chronic disease to extinguish the same only if applied in several different forms.